Christy Hemme: Music and acting

 In September 2006, Hemme recorded a song entitled "Society Box", which was featured on TNA's November 21, 2006 music release, 3rd Degree Burns.
 Hemme is also the founder and lead singer in HEMME.
 The band released five songs on their MySpace: "In This Moment", "Visit Me Mom", "Shine", "Dear You", and "Dirty"; the songs have since been removed following the departure of original members Randy Ramirez, Steve Goodwin, Roland Maniago, and Rocky Ramirez, all from the band POLARIS.
 Hemme released another song, "Don't Give Up", and an EP entitled "Where are You", which is available on iTunes.
 The EP features Eric Friedman on Guitar and Garrett Whitlock on drums.
 Both are currently playing in the band Tremonti and formerly of the band Submersed.

-In December 2006, Hemme recorded a scene for Bloodstained Memoirs, a wrestling documentary.
+In November 2009, Hemme recorded a scene for Bloodstained Memoirs, a wrestling documentary.
 Her scene can be seen in the special extras of the DVD.
 Hemme made her acting debut in the film Fallen Angels, portraying the deadly sin "Lust".
 She also filmed a role in another horror film titled Bubba's Chili Parlor, playing a zombie.

 In November 2010, Hemme was a contestant on an all TNA week of Family Feud, teaming with Angelina Love, Lacey Von Erich, Tara and Velvet Sky against Jay Lethal, Matt Morgan, Mick Foley, Mr. Anderson and Rob Van Dam.

 Personal life

 Hemme has a brother, David, and a sister, Deena Hemme, who is also a model.
 Hemme is an avid motorcyclist.
 She owns a Harley-Davidson Dyna Low Rider.

 Hemme married Charley Patterson in 2010.
-On January 6, 2015, Hemme gave birth to her first child, a girl, named Charlie Rose.
-On September 8, 2017, Hemme announced on YouTube that she was expecting quadruplets, three boys and a girl.
-On October 25, 2017, she revealed the names of her quadruplets: Hemme Lee Patterson, Jagger James Patterson, Quinn Eugene Patterson, and Sunni Sue Patterson.
-They were born on January 6, 2018, at 32 weeks gestation, sharing the same birthday as their big sister.
+The couple have five children together.